LIPS-scheme/lips/templates/README.md

 * Easy extension using JavaScript using Macros or functions,
 * RegExp-es are first class objects,
 * BigInt support, if your browser don't support them, you will need to use [bn.js](https://github.com/indutny/bn.js/),
+* Almost everything is first class object including macros and functions,
 * Optional dynamic scope.

 ## Installation